-Development Gateway has a \$298,744 note payable, uncollateralized, to Bank of America, administered by the U.S. Small Business Administration, and fully guaranteed by the U.S. Government.
+As of June 30, 2020, Development Gateway had a \$298,744 note payable, uncollateralized, to Bank of America, administered by the U.S. Small Business Administration, and fully guaranteed by the U.S. Government.
 Development Gateway applied for and received this loan under the Paycheck Protection Program, a program enacted as a result of COVID-19.
-Interest is at 1%.
-Proceeds are to be used for certain business expenses, including payroll, employee benefits, rent, utilities and interest on debt obligations.
-The note may be fully or partially forgiven if certain conditions are met.
-Payments begin October 29, 2020.
-The note is due April 2022.
+Interest was at 1%.
+Proceeds were to be used for certain business expenses, including payroll, employee benefits, rent, utilities and interest on debt obligations.
+During fiscal year 2021, the note was forgiven in full and recognized as revenue in the Statement of Activities.